Kingxukai/linux/Documentation/usb/gadget-testing.rst

 ========================================================

 The function is provided by usb_f_uac1.ko module.
-It will create a virtual ALSA card and the audio streams are simply sinked to and sourced from it.
+It will create a virtual ALSA card and the woke audio streams are simply sinked to and sourced from it.

 Function-specific configfs interface
 ------------------------------------

-The function name to use when creating the function directory is "uac1".
+The function name to use when creating the woke function directory is "uac1".
 The uac1 function provides these attributes in its function directory:

 	================ ====================================================